awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 ## Considerations for AWS KMS VPC endpoints<a name="vpce-considerations"></a>

-Before you set up an interface VPC endpoint for AWS KMS, review the [Interface endpoint properties and limitations](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#vpce-interface-limitations) topic in the *Amazon VPC User Guide*\.
+Before you set up an interface VPC endpoint for AWS KMS, review the [Interface endpoint properties and limitations](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#vpce-interface-limitations) topic in the *AWS PrivateLink Guide*\.

 AWS KMS support for a VPC endpoint includes the following\.
-+ You can use your VPC interface endpoint to call all [AWS KMS API operations](https://docs.aws.amazon.com/kms/latest/APIReference/) from your VPC\.
++ You can use your VPC interface endpoint to call all [AWS KMS API operations](https://docs.aws.amazon.com/kms/latest/APIReference/API_Operations.html) from your VPC\.
 + You cannot create a VPC interface endpoint to an [AWS KMS FIPS endpoint](https://docs.aws.amazon.com/general/latest/gr/kms.html)\.
 + You can use AWS CloudTrail logs to audit your use of KMS keys through the VPC endpoint\.
 For details, see [Logging your VPC endpoint](#vpce-logging)\.

 ## Creating a VPC endpoint for AWS KMS<a name="vpce-create-endpoint"></a>

 You can create a VPC endpoint for AWS KMS by using the Amazon VPC console or the Amazon VPC API\.
-For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.
+For more information, see [Create an interface endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#create-interface-endpoint) in the *AWS PrivateLink Guide*\.

 To create a VPC endpoint for AWS KMS, use the following service name: